Reducible Markov modulation, pole order, and tail behavior in random growth models: Introduction

 \section{Introduction}

-The purpose of this article is to explore the effect of reducible Markov modulation on the tails of distributions generated by a class of random growth models used in recent economic literature.
+This article is motivated by recent economic literature concerning a class of Markov modulated random growth models.
 We refer in particular to the models studied in \cite{BeareSeoToda2022,BeareToda2022}.
-A precise description of these models is deferred to Section \ref{sec:application}.
-For now it is enough to understand that the models concern a real-valued process $W=(W_t)$, perhaps representing the logarithm of the wealth of an economic agent, which is subject to random additive shocks over time.
-The distribution of each additive shock is required to have an upper tail no heavier than that of an exponential distribution and depends on a latent finite-state Markov process $J=(J_t)$ called a Markov modulator.
-A univariate distribution, understood to represent the distribution of log-wealth across many economic agents of differing age at a single point in time, is obtained either by stopping $W$ at a suitably chosen random time, or by endowing $W$ with a resetting mechanism that produces a unique stationary distribution for $W$.
-A key finding is that, under certain conditions, a random draw $X$ from the distribution of log-wealth satisfies
+A precise description is deferred to Section \ref{sec:application}.
+For now it is enough to understand that the models concern a real-valued process $W=(W_t)$, perhaps representing the logarithm of the wealth of an economic agent, which is subject to light-tailed additive shocks whose distribution depends on a latent finite-state Markov process $J=(J_t)$ called a Markov modulator.
+A univariate distribution, interpreted as the cross-sectional distribution of log-wealth, is obtained either by stopping $W$ at a random time or by endowing $W$ with a resetting mechanism that produces a unique stationary distribution.
+A key finding is that, under suitable conditions including the irreducibility of Markov modulation, a random draw $X$ from the distribution of log-wealth satisfies

-where $\alpha>0$ is determined in a particular way by structural parameters governing the evolution of wealth and the stopping time or resetting mechanism.
-The upper tail of the distribution of log-wealth thus resembles the upper tail of an exponential distribution.
+where $\alpha>0$ is determined by structural parameters governing the evolution of wealth and the stopping time or resetting mechanism.
+The upper tail of the distribution of log-wealth thus resembles an exponential distribution.
 An analogous result can be obtained for the lower tail.

-A simple example of the general class of models just described, not involving Markov modulation, is when $W$ is a Brownian motion which we stop at an exponentially distributed time $T$ independent of $W$.
-In this case, studied in \cite{Reed2001} and used to explain power laws in city sizes and incomes, the distribution of $X\coloneqq W_T$ is Laplace and therefore has tails which are exactly exponential.
-See also \cite{BeareToda2020} for a closely related application without Markov modulation which accurately predicts the emergence of a power law in the distribution of coronavirus disease cases across counties in the United States in the early months of 2020.
+A simple example not involving Markov modulation is when $W$ is a Brownian motion stopped at an exponentially distributed time $T$ independent of $W$.
+In this case, studied in \cite{Reed2001} and used to explain power laws in city sizes and incomes, the distribution of $X\coloneqq W_T$ is Laplace and therefore has exponential tails.
+See also \cite{BeareToda2020} for a related application to the spread of coronavirus disease.
 Applications of \eqref{eq:exptail} where Markov modulation plays an important role include the analyses of wealth inequality in \cite{GomezGouinBonenfant2024,GouinBonenfant2022,GouinBonenfantToda2023}, and of taxation policy in \cite{BeareToda2025}.